 Carers in Hertfordshire

-Carers in Hertfordshire is an organisation that provides advice, information and support to unpaid carers in Hertfordshire, including the large number of people looking after someone who is elderly.
+Carers in Hertfordshire is an organisation that provides advice, information and support to unpaid carers in Hertfordshire, including the large number of people looking after an elderly person.
 They host a variety of events for carers, can provide assistance in arranging respite care, run workshops and training to help carers to develop their skills, and much more.

 Another scheme run by Carers in Herts is the Carers’ Passport.
 This ‘passport’ provides discounts for registered carers on all manner of products and services throughout Hertfordshire.
-You can get in touch with Carers in Herts to request one of their Carers’ Passport booklets, and you can view the full range of over 400 organisations offering discounts in Hertfordshire here.
+You can get in touch with Carers in Hertfordshire to request one of their Carers’ Passport booklets and you can view the full range of over 400 organisations offering discounts in Hertfordshire here.

 Hertfordshire Mind Network

 The Hertfordshire Mind Network provide support to local carers of people with mental health issues.
-Being a carer of somebody who struggles with their mental health can pose unique difficulties as a carer, but Hertfordshire Mind Network understand this and can provide you with specialist support in your caring role.
-If you are looking for support or advice about your situation then you can contact their Carers Coordinator on 02037 273600 or email [email protected].
+Being a carer of somebody who struggles with their mental health can pose unique difficulties as a carer, but Hertfordshire Mind Network understands this and can provide you with specialist support in your caring role.
+If you are looking for support or advice about your situation, then you can contact their Carers Coordinator on 02037 273600 or email [email protected].

 The Hertfordshire Minds Network also run support groups for carers, both online and offline.